 - Full time and part time faculty.
-Part time faculty can apply with a FT faculty member and/or with a letter of support from division dean and department chair.
+Part time faculty can apply with a FT faculty member and/or with support from division dean and department chair.

 - Faculty can apply for support in the form of course reassigned time or stipend to develop and/or adopt open textbooks.

-- Reassigned time projects are limited to five (5) per semester.
+- Up to five (5) Reassigned time projects can be awarded per semester.

 - Stipend projects are awarded based on available budgeted funding as determined by the OER Steering Committee.

-NOTE: Faculty often ask if they have to be apply for a grant project to work on OER.
+NOTE: Faculty often ask if they must apply for a grant project to work on OER.
 Some people want to work at their own pace and do not want the obligation.
 Of course, that is just fine!
 You’ll get the same support whether you have a grant award or not.
 Contact us to help you with your project!

 Important Dates 2020-2021